law and business forum logo

 Q: What if I have additional questions about the business law curriculum?

-A: Reach out to Professor Erickson or Professor Lin.
-We are both happy to discuss your specific schedule for next year!
+A: Reach out to me.
+I am happy to discuss your specific schedule for next year!